afcarl/BART_budget/README.md

 This is a project to host the open data and analysis about the Bay Area Regional Transit system budget.
 The goal is to demonstrate how useful it would be to publish this information monthly as part of an open data portal.

 ### Project Status
-Waiting to hear from from BART to clarify the following ...
+Waiting to hear from from BART to clarify the following:
-1. how this data corelates to the audited financials.
+1.how this data corelates to the audited financials.
-2. meaning of the account descriptions
+2.meaning of the account descriptions
-3. meaning of the source abbreviation
+3.meaning of the source abbreviation

 Once these are cleared up, a request for the same data for 2016 will be requested.